 Buses won’t depart until they are full (by that I mean all seats are consumed and the corridor is jam-packed with standers).
 Once in motion, the bus drivers will push these buses at intense speeds and slam on their breaks really as hard as they please.
 Buses aren’t the most relaxing in Sri Lanka—but they’ll be typed in your budget travel!

 Trust me; travel in Sri Lanka by train is the best way to explore the island.
 In particular, you should travel from Colombo to Kandy by train.
-I have written a complete post about which you can read here.
 Even though the train is accessible to almost everywhere in Sri Lanka, some places have no train station in the city.
 However, you can use a tuk-tuk to get there.
 On top of that, Sri Lanka trains charge ridiculously low fares.

 Cost of Accommodation in Sri Lanka

 To be honest, accommodation in Sri Lanka might be a bit expensive compared to other Asian countries because of the huge VAT Tax along with other government taxes.
 However, there are many accommodations available.
 A great way to save a lot of money is Couchsurfing.
 You can come up with a few contacts and occasionally end up finding great places to stay.
 Homestays are also another money-saving option for backpackers.

 You can also save on your expenses with family as there are many hotels and Guest Houses that offer top notch service at the best price.
 One word of caution, avoid staying in the main region of the city as transport is very cheap and you can easily get around if you stay a bit far from city center.
 Also, I suggest spending less time in Colombo.